soixantecircuits/nd/docs/README.md

 - [ESLint](http://eslint.org/) installed.

-If you just want to try out `vue-loader` or whip out a quick prototype, use the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template instead.
+If you just want to whip out a quick prototype, use the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template instead.

 ## Quickstart